Poikilos/iedup/README.md

 	* run `iedusm`

 ## Changes
+* (2017-12-11) renamed ProjectInstaller (and corresponding cs file) to IEduPInstaller
 * (2017-12-04) signed assembly uniquely (different for all projects, since signing key is used to distinguish programs in the GAC)
 * (2017-12-01) signed assembly and ManagedWifi.dll (Project Settings, Signing, choose same PublicPrivateKeyFile.snk for all iedu projects)
 * (2017-12-01)